 Canon’s top full-frame DSLR for action, sports and wildlife photography

 Type: DSLR | Sensor: Full frame | Megapixels: 20.2MP | Lens mount: Canon EF | Screen: 3.2in touchscreen, 1,620,000 dots | Viewfinder: Pentaprism | Max burst speed: 14/16fps | Max video resolution: 4K | User level: Professional

 We can’t talk about the best DSLRs on the market without mentioning the Canon EOS-1D X Mark II.
-Built like a tank and almost as heavy, the Canon EOS-1D X Mark II nevertheless has sublimely natural handling, thanks to its built-in vertical grip and meticulously duplicated control buttons and dials.
-Like the competing Nikon D5, (see number 11 in this list) it sacrifices megapixels for outright speed.
-This means outright resolving fine detail isn’t this DSLR camera’s strong point, but it offers a blisteringly fast continuous drive rate of 14fps, rising to 16fps in Live View mode.
-This makes the Canon EOS-1D X Mark II ideal for shooting sports and wildlife, especially as the fast drive rate is backed up by a 61-point autofocus system that’s superb at tracking moving subjects.
-Images remain impressively noise-free even at very high ISO settings, making this one of the best pro DSLR cameras you can buy right now.
-Mirrorless rivals may match or beat it for continuous shooting speeds, but DSLRs like the EOS-1D X II still rule the roost – for now – at following fast-moving subjects.
+Built like a tank and almost as heavy, it nevertheless has sublimely natural handling, thanks to its built-in vertical grip and meticulously duplicated control buttons and dials.
+Like its rival the Nikon D5, (below) it sacrifices megapixels for outright speed – a blisteringly fast continuous drive rate of 14fps, rising to 16fps in Live View mode.
+This makes the Canon EOS-1D X Mark II the tool of choice for many professional sports and wildlife photographers, especially as the fast drive rate is backed up by a 61-point autofocus system that’s superb at tracking moving subjects.
+The price puts it way beyond the reach of most amateurs, but for many pro photographers, this or the Nikon D5 are the only tools for the job.

 14. Nikon D5